-Select components for a dedicated server of arbitrary configuration
+Select components for a dedicated server of custom configuration

-You can build and order a server of any configuration.
+You can assemble and order a server of custom configuration.

-When the server is ready for delivery, you will receive an email notification and can connect to it.
+When the server is ready for delivery, you will receive an email notification and will be able to connect to it.

-If you need help selecting components, create a ticket or contact us in other ways.
+If you need help with selecting components, create a ticket or contact us via other methods.

 Processor

-Intel and AMD processors are available for ordering.
+Intel and AMD processors are available for order.

 - Intel Silver 4510 (12x2.4 GHz HT);